brandon-vaughan/creed-cms/src/pages/index.md

 title: Creed Productions
 image: /img/bg.png
 title_image: /img/title.png
+about:
-heading: About
+  title: About
-subheading: Innovate.
+  subtitle: Innovate.
 Captivate.
 Transform.
 Epic Entertainment … Like Nothing You’ve Seen Before.
   description: >
     Creed Productions is a creative media firm that develops major motion picture screenplays and related media.
 Its mission is to create innovative, original, and award-quality entertainment, at once lasting and meaningful, bold and captivating, powerful and transformative.
 leadership:
   team:
     - image: /img/coffee.png